Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 The schema consists of the following components.

 1. Energy data
+    * Event data is not included in the schema
 2. Location Records
 3. Meter Records
 4. Weather Data (Kahalui Station)